Menu

 What happens next?

-We’re committed to making the transition as smooth as possible and will keep you up to date with any important updates or changes.
-There will be further consultation at some point in 2025 about the scope of coverage of Industry Skills Boards, which will be of interest to the food and fibre sector.
+We’re committed to making the transition to ISBs as smooth as possible and will keep you up to date with any important updates or changes.
+WDCs will continue to operate in the interim.

 Continuing our mahi